KStockton/BE-Palette-Backend/README.md

 #### Get ```api/v1/palettes/:id``` (Specific Palette)

-The response sends a single palette from the database if it exist
+The response sends a single palette from the database if it exist.

 Example Response: